oleg-putseiko/eslint-config-woofmeow/README.md

 > Includes presets `base-legacy` and `import-legacy`

 ### TypeScript preset

+This preset includes a configuration specific to projects using TypeScript.

 To include this preset in your ESLint configuration, add it as an extension: